Telenav/cactus/README.md

 straightforward as possible:

   1. A submodule root points to a specific commit.
-If you're doing ongoing development, you probably want to be at the head of the development branch, not on whatever commit the submodule root pointed to the last time someone pushed to _that_.
+If you're doing ongoing development, you probably want to be at the head of a development branch, not on whatever commit the submodule root pointed to the last time someone pushed to _that_.
 So, a tool or script for the task of _get me ready to do development on branch x_ that brings everything up to date is helpful (the `cactus-development-prep` script is for that)
   2. If you're doing development that touches multiple sub-checkouts, it is easy to commit and push your